Chris Underhill: Career

-Underhill has also served as chief executive of the Intermediate Technology Development Group (now Practical Action), the charity founded by E. F. Schumacher, author of Small Is Beautiful.
+Underhill has also been chief executive of the Intermediate Technology Development Group (now Practical Action), the charity founded by E. F. Schumacher, author of Small Is Beautiful.

 He went on to found the UK member organization of International Development Enterprises known as IDE UK and he is currently Chair of the Ashden Awards for Sustainable Energy.

 He is also a Member of the Board of Impetus.
 And was the founding Chair and trustee of the Leaders' Quest Foundation, from 2004-2011.
 Formerly he was a board member of Headstrong, the National Centre for Youth Mental Health in Ireland, the Chair of Action Health which amalgamated with Skillshare International in 2000, Digital Links (retired July 2007), Friends of APD (founder Chair) and Oxfam Chair of Committee for Africa, Staff (HR), and Trustee Role and Council Structure working party whose task was the reorganisation of the Board of Trustees.

 He was the joint author with Audrey Cloet of the 1982 book Gardening is for Everyone (ISBN 9780285649545). and is an author and contributor to a number of works which include:

 "Barriers to improving mental health services in low and middle income countries", and "Mental Health and Development" in Selected Readings in Community Based Rehabilitation: Disability and Rehabilitation Issues in South Asia.

 In 2012 he was elected as a Senior Ashoka Fellow.

 Underhill received the esteemed Skoll Award for Social Entrepreneurship 2013 which recognised his commitment towards: 'altering peace and human security practices that prevent the most marginalized or vulnerable from accessing and benefiting from the system'.
 The Skoll Award marked the significant contribution made by Underhill to the field of global mental health through BasicNeeds.

 Awards

-In 2014, Chris Underhill was recognized for his contribution to the field of mental health by being selected as a Schwab Foundation Social Entrepreneur of the year.
+In 2014, Underhill was recognized for his contribution to the field of mental health by being selected as a Schwab Foundation Social Entrepreneur of the year.
 The award gives entrepreneurs the opportunity to participate in various events and initiatives of the World Economic Forum.

 In 2013, Underhill also received the esteemed Skoll Award for Social Entrepreneurship.
 Each year the Skoll Foundation presents the Skoll Award for Social Entrepreneurship to a highly selective group of outstanding individuals from hundreds of applications.
 The award marked the significant contribution made by Underhill to the field of global mental health through BasicNeeds.

 In 2012, Underhill was elected as a Senior Ashoka Fellow.

 In 2011, elected Mayor of Leamington Spa, Alan Wilkinson, chose BasicNeeds as one of his three official charities for his year in office.
 BasicNeeds was also "highly commended" by the Charity Awards in 2011.

-In 1999 he was awarded an MBE, a royal award given by the British Monarchy, for his work with international and UK disability.
+In 1999 he was awarded an MBE, for his work with international and UK disability.